mx2913/funkwhale/docs/admin/troubleshooting.rst

 Common problems
 ***************

-Instance work properly, but audio files are not served (404 error)
+Instance works properly, but audio files are not served (404 error)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - If you're using docker, ensure the ``MEDIA_ROOT`` variable is commented in your env file